-Prior to the creation of an FRA, a Midpen-designated Biologist may designate sites as "refugia" areas.
+Prior to the creation of an FRA, a Midpen- approved biologist may designate sites within the FRA as "refugia" areas.
 These may be single or multiple sites as needed.
+The purpose of these areas is to give wildlife a place to safely retreat to during implementation of FRA treatment.